Sharmaji03/AI-Travel-Companion-Itinerary-Generator---Sparkling-Coders/README.md

 Make sure you have Node.js installed (v16+ recommended).

--Running the Backend Locally:
+Running the Backend Locally:
-1)Open your Command Prompt
+- Open your Command Prompt
-2)clone the GitHub repository- clone git (git URL) 3)Check the path and download all the files from GitHub to the backend folder 4)In the terminal, write "cd backend"- it will access the backend folder from the repository 5)In the terminal, write "npm install"- Install Dependencies 6)In the terminal, write "npm start"- Start the Server 7)If successful, you should see something like:
+- clone the GitHub repository- clone git (git URL)
+- Check the path and download all the files from GitHub to the backend folder
+- In the terminal, write "cd backend"- it will access the backend folder from the repository
+- In the terminal, write "npm install"- Install Dependencies
+- In the terminal, write "npm start"- Start the Server
+- If successful, you should see something like:
   Server running on port 3000
-  Swagger Docs available at http://localhost:3000/api-docs 8)Accessing the API & Documentation
+  Swagger Docs available at http://localhost:3000/api-docs
+- Accessing the API & Documentation
   API Base URL- http://localhost:3000
   After starting the backend, open your browser and visit: http://localhost:3000/api-docs

 Technologies Used:
--Node.js - Backend runtime
+- Node.js - Backend runtime
 - Express.js - API framework
 - Swagger - API documentation
 - UUID - Unique ID generation